coudy/blog/posts/2014-04-07-jdk8-nashorn-performance.md

 ![91% of time spent in LambdaForm...linkToCallSite]({{urls.media}}/yourkit-typescript-nashorn.png)

+This is something Nashorn probably wouldn't have to do if it spotted that most references don't change.
+However, that is made harder by the fact that the TypeScript compiler code uses TypeScript's internal module system, which exposes the module objects to the whole enviroment, so the JS engine must suspect that those module objects have changed or monkey-patched at any time.
+So it might be hard to spot that unless you're say V8, which has been around for years.
+But of course, that is just a speculation, and most JavaScript is written like that, so Nashorn should definitely deal with that.

-Curious to see how Nashorn would perform in a JavaFX app, I profiled the following code:
+Curious to find out why Nashorn performs much better in a JavaFX app, I profiled the following code:

     package eu.coudy.fx8;